cbrandolino/log/books.md

 ## June 2020

+- The Kingdom of This World *(fiction)*, Alejo Carpentier, 4
-- Everything and More, David Foster Wallace, 4
+- Everything and More, David Foster Wallace, 3.5
 - The Lever of Riches, Joel Mokyr, 3.5
 - The World in a Grain, Vince Beiser, 3.5